How Much Do Granite Countertops Cost in Las Vegas? (2026 Guide)

 Level 1: Basic Granite ($40-$55 per square foot installed)

 Level 1 Granite includes widely available colors with consistent patterns.
 These slabs are quarried in large quantities and have fewer color variations, which keeps the cost down.
 Basic does not mean low quality.
-Level 1 Granite is still a 6-7 on the Mohs hardness scale, still heat-resistant, and still lasts decades with minimal maintenance.
+Level 1 Granite is still a 6-7 on the Mohs hardness scale (per the Natural Stone Institute), still heat-resistant, and still lasts decades with minimal maintenance.

 Level 2: Mid-Range Granite ($55-$75 per square foot installed)